rfabre/uno/doc/articles/getting-started/wizard/presentation.md

     The code-generation engine also makes it easier to write commands to be consumed by the View, see [Commands](xref:Overview.Mvux.Advanced.Commands).

     To learn more about the MVUX pattern, read [this](xref:Overview.Mvux.Overview).

-- **MVVM**
-    Generates a project optimized for use with the traditional MVVM architecture, using Microsoft's [MVVM Community Toolkit](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm).

 ![](assets/presentation.jpg)